opendcs/opendcs/docs/source/start-lrgs.rst

    :alt: DDS Configuration Dialog with TLS Option
    :width: 700

-For Routing Specs, documented later, there is a "lrgs.tls" property that can be set to true to enable TLS for those connections.
+For Routing Specs, documented later, there is a "lrgs.tls" property that can be set to one of the same options to enable TLS for those connections.

+For `START_TLS` OpenDCS clients consider failure to establish the TLS connection an unrecoverable error.